dataiku/dss-plugin-neo4j/README.md

     * Use the "Export Relationships" functionality to load the data into Neo4j, specifying how these Relationships match with existing nodes, and which "verb" defines the relationship

-## Plugins limitations and potential improvements
+## Plugins limitations and improvements

 * Nodes and relationships attributes are all created as string - the Plugin does not handle data types
 * Only simple relationships are handled, in the form of (a)-(rel:REL)->(b)